 Everyone goes cookie-crazy at Christmas.
 Speaking personally (but not complaining) I'm surrounded by cut-out cookies with more icing detail than a painting, or gingerbread men that seem more like realistic life-models than treats.

-What's a non-baker like me to do?
-How about this: just make some simple cookies that taste good and don't require a design degree—or professional baking skills—to make.
+What's a non-baker like me to do if I want to get in on the fun?
+How about this: Just make some simple cookies that taste good and don't require a design degree—or professional baking skills—to make.